 - Highlight of “white peach” over most of my face (except the areas listed below)

-- Contour of “olive” on the top of my forehead, sides of my nose, under my bottom lip, under my cheek bones and under my jaw line
+- Contour of “olive” on the top of my forehead, under my bottom lip, along my cheek bones and under my jaw line

 - Damp beauty blender sponge to blend, I just pat it all over